 Compulsory Basic Training (CBT)

-The cost of the CBT will vary by location and service, but expect to pay around £100, which will often cover the cost of any gear used during the training.
+The cost of the CBT will vary by location and service but expect to pay around £100, which will often cover the cost of any gear used during the training.
 You will want to do a bit of research to find out which CBT service will be right for you based on your location and availability.
-My son used www.motorbike-lessons.com who were in Worthing.
+My son used www.motorbike-lessons.com who was in Worthing.
 They were BRILLIANT.
 The CBT will be something you will book in advance, but payment may not be required until the actual training.
-Well it wasn’t with us at Norton, Motorbike and Scooter Training. (www.motorbike-lessons.com)
+Well, it wasn’t with us at Norton, Motorbike and Scooter Training. (www.motorbike-lessons.com)

 You must also take the motorcycle licensing test within 2 years after passing the CBT, or you will be required to retake it, so bear this in mind as well.